-In general, expect high prices and small spaces.
+Expect high prices and small spaces.
 Room rates waver by availability, not by any high-season or low-season rules.
-Of course, you'll pay dearly during holidays.
-Accommodations fill up quickly – especially in summer – and range from boxy cookie-cutter chains to stylish boutiques.
-No Manhattan neighborhood has a monopoly on one style and you'll find better-value hotels in Brooklyn and Queens.
-A few B&Bs and hostels are scattered throughout.
+You'll pay dearly during holidays.
+Accommodations fill up quickly, especially in summer and December, and range from cookie-cutter chains to stylish boutiques.

 Sleeping in Brooklyn